Our founders’ story

 However, the Zander’s story also prompted Louise to begin a doctorate, which she had yearned to do, and between 2001and 2005 she read for a PhD in Large-Scale Complex Social Change at the University of Hertfordshire.

 ‘’I knew then that my family and I were going to return to South Africa and that I was being called to create opportunities for South Africans to talk together about the future that we envisaged for our beautiful and wounded country,’’ says Louise.

-In her bid to reignite the story that South Africa, is “Alive with Possibility” Louise invited Rosamund and Benjamin to South Africa in 2008.
+Louise and her family moved back to South Africa in 2003, but because her network was in the UK she still spent much of her time working in Europe.
+However, in 2008 she decided to invite the Zanders to South Africa to help her reignite the story that the country is “Alive with Possibility”.
 At the time, she had no clue that this would kindle the idea of partnerships for possibility; but that same year she established SSA, the social enterprise that now implements the PfP programme.

 A year later, the Dinokeng Scenarios Report, which sets out three possible futures for South Africa, was published.
 Louise describes reading about the “Walk Together” scenario, in which civil society, business, and labour actively engage with the state and form partnerships to improve performance in the public sector, as a ‘’Damascus-like moment’’.